chenyu76/chenyu76.github.io/test-pages/equationtest.md

 A footnote can also have multiple lines[^2].

 [^1]: My reference.
-[^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
+[^2]: To add line breaks within a footnote, prefix new lines with many spaces.
     This is a second line.

 A strange picture: